-- for Bed and Breakfast Establishments as provided in the Comprehensive City Zoning Code. - 8.
-Existing non-conforming uses are to be treated as approved conditional uses, except bail bond offices.
+- 7. Bed and Breakfast establishments shall comply with Appendix F, Policy for Bed and Breakfast Establishments as provided in the Comprehensive City Zoning Code. - 8.
+Existing non-conforming uses and uses that become non-conforming with the adoption of this Plan are to be treated as approved conditional uses, except bail bond offices.